lucas42/lucos_eolas/app/README.md

 ## Updating Translations

-* `docker-compose exec app python manage.py makemessages --all`
+* `docker compose exec app python manage.py makemessages --all`
 * `docker cp lucos_eolas_app:/usr/src/app/lucos_eolas/locale app/lucos_eolas/`
 * Update the `.po` files in the locale directory with the relevant languages
 * Rebuild & restart the container for the translations to take effect.  (translations are compiled as part of the docker build process)